GeoKnow/Jassa-Core/lib/sponate/README.md

 ## Introduction

-Sponate exploits the JavaScript language to express mappings from SPARQL result sets to RDF.
+The Sponate system comprises a JavaScript-based language to express mappings from SPARQL result sets to JavaScript objects, an engine to execute these mappings, and a set of interfaces.
+The fundamental principle is, that the JavaScript object tree structures may references to other trees.

 ## Basic Concepts
 * BindingMapper: Maps a binding to a literal value